mic-max/micmax.pw/_posts/2022-01-04-call-visualisation.md

 ## Executing the Program

-I wanted to create a config file so pretty much anything could be customised.
+I wanted to create a configuration file so pretty much anything could be customised.
 So, I made `yet another markup language` file where the colours, sizing, and filtering options are provided.
 This could have been a Python file and that would have been much simpler, but I haven't used `YAML` much so wanted to try it out here :smile:

 The command line arguments are thus